The Global Virtual Workshop II

 13-17 September 2021.

-The second Global Virtual Workshop (GVW-II) of the Stardust-R network will be organised by German Aerospace Center (DLR), German Research Center for Artificial Intelligence (DFKI) and the University of Strathclyde.
-This workshop will be the second international event of the Stardust-R network and the technical programme will cover theme of “Space Traffic Management and the Resilient Space Environment”.
+The second Global Virtual Workshop (GVW-II) of the Stardust-R network was organised by German Aerospace Center (DLR), German Research Center for Artificial Intelligence (DFKI) and the University of Strathclyde.
+The technical programme covered the theme of “Space Traffic Management and the Resilient Space Environment”.

-Keynote speeches and sessions are planned for the following topics
+Keynote speeches and sessions included the following topics

 - space situational awareness,